On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's friends: quantum and classical

-\refstepcounter{thoughtexperiment} \begin{mdframed} $\strut$\\ \textbf{Thought Experiment \thethoughtexperiment.} Consider a classical agent, Freya, who prepares to perform an experiment inside a closed laboratory.
+Let us now collect these ideas into the following simple, albeit difficult to implement, classical thought experiment involving both duplication and ``merging'' (c.f.~\cite{Yudkowsky2}): \refstepcounter{thoughtexperiment} \begin{mdframed} \textbf{Thought Experiment \thethoughtexperiment.} Consider a classical agent, Freya, who prepares to perform an experiment inside a closed laboratory.
 We refer to Freya at the start of the experiment as Freya$_0$ in order to distinguish her from subsequent versions of herself.
 In her lab room, Freya$_0$ is duplicated via some classical cloning device, following which one copy (Freya$_B$) wakes up in a blue room, and the other (Freya$_G$) in a green room.
 Upon awakening, each copy observes which colour room they find themselves in.
 Next, the two copies are put back to sleep and the memories of their respective experiences erased.
-They are then merged back together into a singular Freya, who wakes up again in the exit lab room, without any recollection of observations in either colour room in between. \\ \end{mdframed}
+They are then merged back together into a singular Freya, who wakes up again in the exit lab room, without any recollection of observations in either colour room in between. \end{mdframed}

 The interventions in the experiment run us into problems concerning personal identity.
 Freya, reflecting on the experiment, would surely believe herself to be the same person that arrived at the lab to be duplicated, since she has sufficient physical and psychological continuity with Freya$_0$.
 However, she has no recollection of waking in either blue or green rooms, therefore she cannot identify herself solely with either Freya$_B$ or Freya$_G$.
 Still, ``forgetting'' is not generally thought to be sufficient to deem someone to be a different person.
 Moreover, in all other ways Freya has a very high degree of physical and psychological continuity with the two copies who were in the coloured rooms, and is causally continuous with them.
 In some sense, she is (/was) \textit{both} Freya$_B$ or Freya$_G$.
 The truth or falsity of statements such as ``I was in the green room'', ``I was in the blue room'', or even ``I was in the blue \textit{and} the green rooms'' are ambiguous, without clarifying some specific account of personal identity that elucidates a real, singular, persisting referent.
 On such basis, simply looking at the \textit{wording} of Ego Absolutism and Absoluteness of Observed Events, one may already regard these claims as being violated in the classical thought experiment.